The Science Behind TMS: Exploring Pros and Cons of TMS Therapy

 What Is rTMS?

 Repetitive Transcranial Magnetic Stimulation (rTMS) is the most commonly used form of TMS in mental health treatment.
 RTMS involves the delivery of magnetic pulses in rapid sequences, which can cause lasting changes in brain activity.
+Stimulation is often focused on the left side of the dorsolateral prefrontal cortex (left DLPFC) to improve depressive symptoms.

 A standard rTMS protocol includes: